helenahagman/healthclubprojectPP4/README.md

 <li><a href="https://www.digitalocean.com">DigitalOcean</a></li>
 <p>Problem solving and ideas</p>
 <br>
-<p>I used the walkthrough in the Codeinstitute section "Startbootstrap clean-blog URL change" to add the clean-blog theme from bootstrap to style my pages.</p>
+<p>I used the walkthrough in the Codeinstitute and used this as a basis for the project.</p>
+<p>I have encountered several issues along the way and there are still work to be done.
+I have started from scratch twice in this proccess and I am learning something new each time.</p>
 <p>Thank you to The Code Institute for material, instructions and connection to the community in Slack</p>